NonAverageJoe2/Digsim/README.md

 python platformer.py
 ```

-Use the arrow keys to move, space to jump and left click to mine tiles.
+Use the arrow keys or WASD to move.
+W or the up arrow jumps, A/left moves left,
+S/down moves down and D/right moves right.
+Left click mines tiles.